AkrosAG/Akros-Marketplace/Architecture/README.md

 admin-ui: This modules configures all dynamic parameter of the marketplace.

-marketplace-service : This module serves the Rest-Services for the UI.
+marketplace-service : serves the Rest-Services for the UI.

-auth-service: This module serves the authentication of the users.
+auth-service: serves the authentication of the users.

-postgres_user_db: This Postgres database is used to store user and Accountdata.
+postgres_user_db: is used to store user and Accountdata.

-postgres_am_db: This Database is used to store marketpllace ads and configdata.
+postgres_am_db: is used to store marketpllace ads and configdata.

 Important Interfaces